edilsoncorrea/lipobatterytester/README.md

 ### Cell Detection Algorithm
 The system automatically detects the number of cells by:
 1. Reading the total battery voltage
-2. Calculating the average voltage per cell for each possible configuration (1S-6S)
+2. Testing each possible configuration from 1S to 6S
-3. Selecting the configuration where average cell voltage falls within valid range (2.9V - 4.2V)
+3. Selecting the **first valid** configuration where average cell voltage falls within the safe range (2.9V - 4.2V)
+4. When multiple configurations are valid (edge case at 2.9V/cell), prefers **lower cell count** (higher voltage per cell)

+**Algorithm Behavior:**
+- Optimized for **real-world usage** (batteries maintained above 3.0V/cell)
+- Handles ambiguous cases by selecting the most probable configuration
+- Example: 11.6V is detected as 3S@3.87V (typical) rather than 4S@2.9V (critically low)
+- Works perfectly for batteries in normal operating range (3.3V - 4.2V per cell)

+**Edge Cases:**
+- At exactly 2.9V/cell (minimum safe voltage), multiple configurations may be mathematically valid
+- The algorithm chooses the configuration with higher voltage per cell (fewer cells)
+- In practice, well-maintained batteries rarely operate at this extreme limit

 ### Charge Percentage Calculation
 - **Empty**: 3.3V per cell = 0%